covalenty/covalenty-front-end-challenge/README.md

-# Sobre
+# About

 The main objetive of this challenge is to implement a client-side and responsive site.
-We design this for all knowledge and experience levels, so don't be worry if you can not make it all and if you are just starting in the front-end jorney.
+This test targets all experience levels, so don't worry if you're not able to complete it, specially if you are just starting your front-end journey.

-**What we're expecting?**
+**What do we expect?**

-- An application that consume an [product API](https://fakeapi.platzi.com/en/rest/products#get-all-products).
+- An application that consumes a [product API](https://fakeapi.platzi.com/en/rest/products#get-all-products).
-- Show a list of prodcuts and make it possible for user to go see more details.
+- Shows a list of prodcuts and allow a user to see its details.
 - A responsive site.

-**What we're gone to evaluate?**
+**What are we going to evaluate?**

-- How is your work and code style (including the git commits and PRs)
+- Your work flow and code style (including git commits and PRs)
-- The code quality (structure, naming patterns, etc)
+- Code quality (structure, naming patterns, etc)
 - How you solve problems
 - Visual quality